mathigon/textbooks/content/shapes/content.md

 :::

-So what is the exact value of π?
+So what is the exact value of `pi`?
 Is it 3.14?
 3.141?
-It turns out that mathematicians have discovered patterns and rules that can determine each next digit of π.
-Today, mathematicians have programs on supercomputers to determine digits of π.
+It turns out that mathematicians have discovered patterns and rules that can determine each next digit of `pi`.
+Today, mathematicians have programs on supercomputers to determine digits of `pi`.
 Mathematicians currently know over 30 trillion digits after the decimal point!
-The first 5 digits of π after the decimal are 3.14159.
-You’ll learn more about the decimal expansion of π in future mathigon chapters.
-The most commonly used fractional approximation of π is 22/7 or 3 1/7 since this equals 3.142857.
+The first 5 digits of `pi` after the decimal are 3.14159.
+You’ll learn more about the decimal expansion of `pi` in future mathigon chapters.
+The most commonly used fractional approximation of `pi` is `22/7` or `3 1/7` since this equals 3.142857.

-Let’s not let the ever-expanding decimal expansion of π detract from the simplicity here.
-The number π represents how many diameters of a circle are needed to equal the circumference.
+Let’s not let the ever-expanding decimal expansion of `pi` detract from the simplicity here.
+The number `pi` represents how many diameters of a circle are needed to equal the circumference.

 In the rest of this chapter, we’ll use the approximation of 3.14.

 We had written the formulas as C = 3.14 x D and C = 3.14 x 2 x [[R | D]].
-Now that we know the Greek letter π is used to represent the exact number of diameters needed to equal the circumference, we can replace 3.14 with π in these formulas.
-C = π x [[ D | R ]] or C = π x [[2] x R. The formulas are often written without the multiplication symbols as follows: C = πD and C = 2πR.
+Now that we know the Greek letter `pi` is used to represent the exact number of diameters needed to equal the circumference, we can replace 3.14 with `pi` in these formulas. `C = pi x blank(D, R)` or `C = pi x input(2) x R`.
+The formulas are often written without the multiplication symbols as follows: `C = pi D` and `C = 2 pi R`.
 Let’s update our toolkit with these versions of the formulas.

 ---